Weight is ONLY a Number. Really.

 But then when I got pregnant with my son and gained the recommend 35 lbs, I was shocked to discover that even though I was nursing him, I had basically not dropped a pound after having him, and this kid arrived weighing almost 9 lbs!
 I left the hospital in the maturity pants I’d worn in and they were tighter when I left then when I got there.
 That was the beginning of the destructive hate-based relationship I had with my body for years after.
 No mater what I did that 35 lbs I’d gained during pregnancy refused to budge.
 So when I was pregnant with our second child I was starting from that new base weight, and when I lost that baby at 20 weeks, I again couldn’t lose the weight before getting pregnant with my twins.

 Which brings me to the mear 28 lbs I gained with my twins.
 Each child weighed in at six lbs each, and I’d made it to full-term (which never happens with twins).
 My stomach was so large that I couldn’t drive my car the last month, I couldn’t get behind the wheel.
 I was a whale, yet had only put on 28 lbs.
 My doctor assured me that the babies had basically eaten all my fat, and when I had them I’d be magically skinny, since I’d gained so little.
 But alas when I went in to have them I weighed 229 lbs.
 One year later I weighed 225, wearing a size 14-16.
 Nothing I tried made the scale even consider budging.
-I tried Weight Watchers, trainers, kick boxing, every infomercial product on the market, nothing worked.
+I tried Weight Watchers, trainers, kick boxing, every infomercial product on the market, even thought about liposuction side effects and that great result I could get if I tried it.

 Until my husband left.
 Then I didn’t eat for four months, and for the first time in my life 40 lbs melted away.
 I was 185 and delighted to be wearing a size 12, and feeling like a million bucks.
 Yet, I’d never heard of a size 12 weighing 185 lbs, and actually looking fit.
 I’d exercised regularly my entire life, and I felt fit, and for the first time ever started to feel beautiful.
 I began changing my mindset and killed the negative voices that were always trying to depress the shit out of me, and began telling myself little white lies, until I began to believe them and find confidence and even start feeling sexy.